PratulIsLive/ShadowTraceAPI/README.md

 # ShadowTrace API
+*A REST API for managing digital crime investigations.*
 > **Where Clues Connect.**

 ShadowTrace API is a backend project built to manage crime investigation cases digitally.
 It allows investigators to keep track of cases, suspects, evidence, and case assignments through a secure REST API.